 The ISO shall develop and periodically review the ISO Plan.
 The ISO may amend the ISO Plan and may solicit offers for additional resources if it determines that additional Restoration Services are needed.
 The ISO shall establish procedures for acquiring Restoration Services and requiring that the selected Generators test their units providing Restoration Services (“Black Start Capability Test”).
 The ISO shall make Restoration Services payments only to those selected Generators that have appropriate equipment installed and available for service at the request of the ISO.

-A Transmission Owner shall develop and periodically review its black start and system restoration plan.
-A Transmission Owner shall designate generating units with the capability to provide Restoration Services to be included in its plan if it determines that the Restoration Services are needed.
+A Transmission Owner with a Transmission District shall develop and periodically review its black start and system restoration plan.
+Such Transmission Owner shall designate generating units with the capability to provide Restoration Services to be included in its plan if it determines that the Restoration Services are needed.
 The ISO will make payments for such local Restoration Services to the Generators that provide them under the terms of this Rate Schedule.
 Generators that are obligated to provide Restoration Services as a result of divestiture contract agreements will not receive Restoration Services payments from the ISO for those services if they are already compensated as part of those divestiture contracts.
 Customers in the local Transmission Owner service territories will be charged for those services by the ISO under the terms of this Rate Schedule.
 Customers may not Self-Supply Restoration Services.

 15.5.2 Payments to Generators for Provision of Restoration Services Under the ISO Plan and Transmission Owners’ Plans, Excluding the Consolidated Edison Plan

-By May 1st of each year, Generators selected to provide Restoration Services under the ISO Plan and under the plans developed by individual Transmission Owners, except for under the Consolidated Edison Plan, must provide the following cost information to the ISO based upon FERC Form No. 1 or equivalent data:
+By May 1st of each year, Generators selected to provide Restoration Services under the ISO Plan and under the plans developed by individual Transmission Owners with a Transmission District, except for under the Consolidated Edison Plan, must provide the following cost information to the ISO based upon FERC Form No. 1 or equivalent data:

 Capital and fixed operation and maintenance costs associated with only that equipment which provides Restoration Services capability;